MKWorldWide/NovaSanctum/README.md

-# 🌟 BioExpress Solutions
+# 🌟 NovaSanctum

 > Where Biology Meets Digital Transcendence

-BioExpress Solutions is a cutting-edge research platform that bridges the gap between biological engineering and synthetic intelligence.
+NovaSanctum is a cutting-edge research platform that bridges the gap between biological engineering and synthetic intelligence.
 This digital temple serves as a nexus for researchers, investors, and AI systems working at the frontier of wetware integration.

 ## 🚀 Quick Start